se-panfilov/bdate/README.md

 ```

 `format` - Now maintained only simple formats with days, month and years (**no** `EEE`, `hh:mm`).
 Should be only one type of delimiter (here is "`-`"), please do not pass mixed-delimiters format (**no** 'dd-MM-yy hh:mm' ).
-*format is case sensetive* - `mm` - is minutes but `MM` - is months (because on angular js politic);
+*format is case sensetive* - `mm` - is minutes, but `MM` - is months (because on angular js politic);

 `delimiter` - delimiter for `format` (in example is "`-`")

-`today` - This is today date (by server's opinion - in other world - without meaning of timezones).
+`today` - This is today's date (by server's opinion - in other world - without meaning of timezones).
 And todat.date is just a timestamp (in ms).

-`years` - Object with aviabe ranges.
-You should provide every year which should be able to be selected.
+`years` - Object with available ranges.
+You should provide every year, which should be able to be selected.

-Each year should contain list of available monthes (**monthes start from 1**, not 0, it's clear?).
+Each year should contain a list of available monthes (**monthes start from 1**, not 0, it's clear?).

-Each month contain total days count - `days_total` (because of february) and day of week for the 1st month day  - `start_day` (for example 1st of Feb 2015 is Sunday - `7`)
+Each month contains total days count - `days_total` (because of february) and day of week for the 1st month day  - `start_day` (for example 1st of Feb 2015 is Sunday - `7`)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/Light241/bdate/trend.png)](https://bitdeli.com/free "Bitdeli Badge")